 Furthermore, there are also some potential benefits to using social media, such as the opportunity to form and strengthen connections with other people.
 As such, the use of social networks can be beneficial when it leads to positive social interactions and to increased social support, and can sometimes actually help reduce feelings of loneliness.

 Accordingly, in addition to reducing your use of social media, another thing that you can do in order to reduce the potentially negative impact of social media is to focus on using it in a positive way.

-For example, instead of using social-media sites in order to passively look at unimportant information, you can try to use them in a more beneficial manner, which involves communicating with people that you care about, or discussing hobbies that interest you.
+For example, instead of using social-media sites in order to passively consume information, you can try to use them in a more active manner, which involves communicating with people that you care about or discussing hobbies that interest you.

 Overall, the main way to avoid the negative influence that social media has on you is to reduce the amount of time and effort that you spend on social media, which you can accomplish by setting concrete goals for yourself and using various tools.
 Furthermore, you can also focus on using social media in a more positive way, such as by using it to communicate with people in a way that actually make you feel better.